-Missoula Montana-officially one of my new favorite cities in the entire United States.
+Welcome to a foodie’s guide to Missoula restaurants.
+Missoula Montana is officially one of my favorite cities in the entire United States.
 If you have any familiarity with this mountain town it might be because you watched Brad Pitt as a young buck starring in A River Runs Through It (which I highly recommend), or you might’ve passed through Missoula on your way to Glacier National Park (also highly recommend), or perhaps you had a friend or family member who attended the University of Montana a few years back.

 Regardless of what you know, I’m here to tell you that Missoula is one of the best kept secrets in the entire Northwest.
 Whether you’re into fly fishing, hiking, mountain biking, or just living that small-town life, there’s something for nearly everyone.
 But what unites us all at the end of the day is the food.
-And there is a lot of fantastic food in Missoula, Montana.
+And there is a lot of fantastic food when it comes to Missoula restaurants.
 When I typically investigate the dining scene in a smaller city like Missoula, people seem to be more forgiving when it comes to quality and standards.
 So when we spent four weeks in Missoula earlier this year, I took it upon myself to try nearly every last restaurant in the town to ensure that I had dotted all of my i’s and crossed all of my t’s.

-My list of best restaurants in Missoula range from high-end dining options to inexpensive hole in the wall gems.
+My list of top Missoula restaurants range from high-end dining options to inexpensive hole in the wall gems.
 So whatever the occasion, next time you find yourself looking for food in Missoula be certain that you’re checking out my list of top 10 restaurants.
 Thanks for stopping by and enjoy my list!

 10. Rattlesnake Gardens Market & Cafe